AaronAKTX/Election_Analysis/README.md

 -

 ## Election Audit Summary
 The analysis of the election results ran very quickly with teh python script created.
-One of the features of the script is that is prints the results to a text file seen in the Election-Audit Results section of this file.
+One of the features of the script is that it prints the results to a text file seen in the Election-Audit Results section of this file.
+The script is also written in a way that it can be applied to many different elections.